gaspaio/papache/README.md

 It provides the following targets :

-*   **vhcreate**
-    Create a virtual host installation
+*   **vhcreate** - Create a virtual host installation
-*   **vhdelete**
-    Delete a virtual host.
+*   **vhdelete** - Delete a virtual host.
-*   **vhdrupal**
-    Downloads and installs drupal and creates an Apache virtual host
+*   **vhdrupal** - Downloads and installs drupal and creates an Apache virtual host

 ## Usage

 ### Setup

 You'll need to install phing.
 See www.phing.info for instructions.

 You'll also need to install Drush 5+.
-Checkout drupal.org/project/drush.
+Checkout www.drupal.org/project/drush.

-The papache git clone or download bundle commes with the Drush Phing Task available on drupal.org/project/phingdrushtask
+The papache git clone or download bundle commes with the Drush Phing Task available on www.drupal.org/project/phingdrushtask

-Currently Papache assumes that you're using debian-ish environment, so don't expect this to work anywhere else.
+Currently Papache assumes that you're using a debian-ish environment, so don't expect this to work anywhere else.

 Then you'll need to configure the papache.properties file with your own system settings and preferences.